Sheppey United F.C.: Rise to prominence and founding members of the Southern League

 In Sheppey's first years the club was able to organise itself so well that it became one of the top sides in the south of England.
-In January 1892 the club drew 3–3 away at Football League club Bolton Wanderers and in the next season won 4–0 away at the region's only professional club, Arsenal, at their Manor Road ground in Plumpstead with star forward Art Rule scoring 2 of the goals.
+In January 1892 the club drew 3–3 away at Football League club Bolton Wanderers and in the next season won 4–0 away at the region's only professional club, Arsenal, at their Manor Road ground in Plumstead with star forward Art Rule scoring 2 of the goals.
 That same year another professional Football League club, Accrington, were beaten 3–2 at Botany Road and Chatham Town were finally defeated in an FA Cup tie 1–0.
 The previous season had seen the club make their debut in the FA Cup when they played Crouch End, winning 3–1.
-Ashford were then beaten 2–1 before Sheppey lost 4–3 to Clapton.
-The same year that Chatham had finally beaten also saw the club make its debut in the FA Amateur Cup.
-Dover, Royal Engineers and Folkestone were all beaten before Sheppey lost 3–1 in the First Round Proper to two-time FA Cup Winners Old Etonians.
-This was Sheppey's last appearance in the FA Amateur Cup until 1951 as the club turned professional at the end of the 1893–94 season.
+Ashford were then beaten 2–1 before Sheppey lost 4–3 to Clapton.The same year that Chatham had finally beaten also saw the club make its debut in the FA Amateur Cup.
+Dover, Royal Engineers and Folkestone were all beaten before Sheppey lost 3–1 in the First Round Proper to two-time FA Cup Winners Old Etonians.This was Sheppey's last appearance in the FA Amateur Cup until 1951 as the club turned professional at the end of the 1893–94 season.

 By 1888 the Football League had been formed although this was mainly limited to northern and midlands clubs (Arsenal were southern England's sole representative having joined Division 2 in 1893).
 In 1894 Millwall (then known as Millwall Athletic) started an initiative to form a 'Southern League'.
 Sheppey United were one of the attendees at the meeting where the league was formed and joined fellow Kent clubs Bromley, Chatham Town and Gillingham in being founder members, joining Division 2 with Bromley and Gillingham.
 The club were also founder members of the Kent League in the same year.
 The club were also founder members of the Thames & Medway Combination, a league that was set up when the Kent League would not let Southern League clubs enter their reserve teams in the same way that Arsenal were.
 Uniquely, this league was played on weekdays in a time when floodlights were not available.